RichiH/vcsh/README.md

 However, it does not create symbolic links in $HOME; it puts the actual files right into $HOME.

 Furthermore, by making use of mr [1], it makes it very easy to enable/disable and clone a large number of repositories.
+The use of mr is technically optional, but it will be an integral part of the proposed system that follows.

 ## Default Directory Layout ##